ddella/WebSocket/README.md

 docker rm -f webserver
 ```

-Check that both of the Docker container you started are terminated.
+Check that all of the Docker container you started are terminated.

 ```command
 docker ps -a